 You may be washing and ironing your clothes unnecessarily.

 I understand that everyone has different rumple-tolerance standards.
-And there are several factors that influence the look of an un-ironed Sympatico top: its age, whether it's in lightweight or midweight fabric, and even the amount of dye in the garment all impact its appearance.
-But for many folks, the spritz-and-hang method results in a perfectly wearable appearance.
-The payoff, of course, is extended garment life and a reduced environmental footprint.
-Give it a try and let me know what you think.
+And there are several factors that influence the look of an un-ironed Sympatico top: its age, whether it's in Light Weight or Mid Weight fabric, and even the amount of dye in the garment can all impact its appearance.
+But for many folks, the spritz-and-hang method results in a perfectly wearable look.
+The payoff, of course, is extended garment life and a reduced environmental footprint, thanks to reduced energy use.
+Give these tips a try and let me know what you think.